lynnfaraday/aresmush.com/_root/tutorials/install/install-game.md

 AresMUSH is stored in GitHub, a popular software version control system.
 Sometimes you need to interact with GitHub to retrieve Ares code updates.
 For this, GitHub needs to be configured with an email and a name.

+> <i class="fa fa-exclamation-triangle"></i> **Note:** If you do not plan on using GitHub for version control, you can make these dummy values - any email (even a fake one) and name will do.

 * Email - If you plan to use GitHub to store [your own code changes](/tutorials/code/git), then you should use the email address associated with your GitHub account.
-Otherwise any email will do - even a fake one.
+Some people even create a special GitHub account solely for their game work.
-* Name - The name can be anything you want - even "SuchAndSuch MUSH".
-It's just a record of who made code changes, if there are any.
+* Name - The name is just a record of who made code changes.

 ### Ports